-1 cup part-skim ricotta cheese
+- 1 cup part-skim ricotta cheese

-1/2 cup plus 1 teaspoon grated Parmesan cheese
+- ½ cup plus 1 teaspoon grated Parmesan cheese

-1 large egg, beaten
+- 1 large egg, beaten

-Preheat the oven to 400.
-Line two baking sheets with parchment paper and place a puff pastry sheet on each piece of parchment.
+- Preheat the oven to 400°F. Line two baking sheets with parchment paper and place a puff pastry sheet on each piece of parchment.
 Using a small knife, form a 1-inch “frame” around the edge of the pastry by cutting a row of diagonal marks in the dough.
 Do not cut all the way through.
 Use a fork to prick the area inside the frame every 2 or 3 inches.
 Set aside.

 - Spread half of the ricotta mixture over the pastry, keeping it inside the frame.
 Cover the ricotta with the slices of one tomato, overlapping the slices slightly, like shingles on a roof.
 Sprinkle half of the remaining Parmesan over the tomatoes.
 Repeat with the remaining ricotta mixture, tomato slices, and Parmesan.